-Perched on a hill, surrounded by mountain and seascapes, this hotel, bar, and restaurant can boast one of the most remote and beautiful settings of any hostelry in Ireland.
+Perched on a hill, surrounded by mountains and seascapes, this hotel, bar, and restaurant can boast one of the most remote and beautiful settings of any hostelry in Ireland.

 Our short break was another opportunity to enjoy the beauty of this part of Mayo and we had to drag ourselves away from the tranquil surroundings of this unique hotel in its solitary location.

-The walk led us onto pretty Bunlough Strand which is within a stone’s throw of Inishturk Island.
-Turning north again, we walked around Cross Lough with its ancient Crannog, further evidence of the rich heritage of this part of south-west Mayo.
+The walk led us onto the pretty Bunlough Strand which is within a stone’s throw of Inishturk Island.
+Turning north again, we walked around Cross Lough with its ancient Crannog, further evidence of the rich heritage of this part of southwest Mayo.

 As we headed back towards the trailhead, we passed close to Cross beach – a magnificent stretch of the strand that is popular with families and surfers as is nearby Carrowniskey beach.
 Of course, we can never pass on the opportunity to explore a new beach and we were delighted to spend a pleasant half an hour watching the setting sun sink behind Clare island.

 The Killeen loop walk took us along quiet country lanes, sandy beaches and around a lovely lake.
 This is a walk that lingers in your memory.
-It’s all about the magnificent scenery of sea and mountain which make every step of this Mayo loop walk a delightful experience.
+It’s all about the magnificent scenery of the sea and mountains which make every step of this Mayo loop walk a delightful experience.